 Just after 10 p.m. local time, Express Samina was approaching the port of Parikia of the island of Paros, with very strong winds of eight Beaufort raging.

 Express Samina placed on autopilot

-Two nautical miles off the port of Parikia, the ship hit the reef of Portes islets at a speed of 18 knots.
+Two nautical miles off the port of Parikia, the ship hit the reef of Portes islets at a speed of eighteen knots.
 A crack of about three meters in length appeared in the right hull of the ship.

-The first who reached the point to help were fishing boats from the nearby ports, followed by the port authorities and the British Royal Navy vessels, which were in the area participating in a NATO exercise.
+The first who reached the point to help were fishing boats from nearby ports, followed by port authorities and the British Royal Navy vessels, which were in the area participating in a NATO exercise.